ccrma/webchuck/DEVELOPER_GUIDE.md

 npm run build
 ```

 This will build WebChucK and place all necessary files in the `./dist` folder.
-Additionally, it will build `./src/wc-bundle` which is a bundled ESM module of WebChucK (essentially all of `./dist`) for local use.
+Additionally, it will build `./src/wc-bundle` which is the bundled ESM module of WebChucK (essentially all of `./dist`) for local use.

 ## Testing